Discovering Data Structures: Nearest Neighbor Search and Beyond: Introduction

-\paragraph{Sorting and searching in 1D (Section \ref{sec:sort_search})} For 1D nearest neighbor search, the data-processing network learns to sort, while the query network simultaneously learns to search over the sorted data.
+\textbf{Learning Classical Algorithms (Sections \ref{sec:sort_search}, \ref{sec:kd_tree})} For 1D nearest neighbor search, the data-processing network learns to sort, while the query network simultaneously learns to search over the sorted data.
 When the data follows a uniform or Zipfian distribution, the query network exploits this structure to outperform binary search.
 On harder distributions lacking structure, the network adapts by discovering binary search, which is worst-case optimal.
-Importantly, the model discovers that sorting followed by the appropriate search algorithm is effective for NN search in 1D without explicit supervision for these primitives. \paragraph{K-d trees in 2D (Section \ref{sec:kd_tree})} In 2D, when the data is drawn from a uniform distribution, the model discovers a data structure that outperforms k-d trees.
-On harder distributions, the learned data structure shows surprising resemblance to a k-d tree.
-This is striking as a k-d tree is a non-trivial data structure, constructed by recursively partitioning the data and finding the median along alternating dimensions. \paragraph{Useful representations in high dimensions (Section \ref{sec:30d})} For high-dimensional data, the model learns representations that make NN search efficient.
-For example, with data from a uniform distribution on a 30-dimensional hypersphere, the model partitions the space by projecting onto a pair of vectors, similar to locality-sensitive hashing.
-When trained on an extended 3-digit MNIST dataset, the model finds features that capture the relative ordering of the digits, sorts the images using these features, and performs a search on the sorted images---all of which is learned jointly from scratch. \paragraph{Trading off space and query efficiency (Section \ref{sec:extra_space})} An ideal data structure can use extra space to improve query efficiency by storing additional statistics.
-The learned model demonstrates this behavior, with performance improving monotonically as more space is provided, in both low and high dimensions.
-Thus, the model learns to effectively trade off space for query efficiency. \paragraph{Beyond nearest neighbor search (Section \ref{sec:beyond_nn})} We also explore the classical problem of frequency estimation, where a memory-constrained model observes a stream of items and must approximate the frequency of a query item.
-The learned structure exploits the underlying data distribution to outperform baselines like CountMin sketch, demonstrating the broader applicability of the framework beyond nearest neighbor search.
+Importantly, the model discovers that sorting followed by the appropriate search algorithm is effective for NN search in 1D without explicit supervision for these primitives.
+Similarly, in 2D, the model learns a data structure that outperforms k-d trees for uniform distributions and demonstrates recursive partitioning behavior, resembling k-d trees on harder distributions, by constructing medians along alternating dimensions.

+\textbf{Useful representations in high dimensions (Section \ref{sec:30d})} For high-dimensional data, the model learns representations that improve NN search efficiency.
+For instance, with data from a uniform distribution on a 30-dimensional hypersphere, it partitions space by projecting onto a pair of vectors, similar to locality-sensitive hashing.
+When trained on an extended 3-digit MNIST dataset, the model identifies features that capture number order, sorts images accordingly, and searches within the sorted set---all learned jointly from scratch!
+Moreover, it performs competitively with existing data structures on datasets like FashionMNIST and SIFT.